daattali/beautiful-jekyll/cv.md

 title: Curriculum Vitae
 ---

 # This is all template info.
-I will replace it with my own soon
+I will replace it with real information soon.

 ## Education